 Starting with the 2018 election, Jefferson County will begin using the ADA compliant ExpressVote and DS200 ballot box.
 The ExpressVote machines utilize touchscreen technology while still producing a paper record for tabulations.
 The ExpressVote enables voters with special needs, including visual impairments, to cast their ballot independently.
 The DS200 is a precinct-based scanner and vote tabulator with the latest technology that ensures even the most poorly marked ballots are read accurately and consistently – protecting voter intent.

 Click on the pictures below to learn more about Jefferson County’s new election equipment.
 You can also contact our office to schedule a demonstration of the equipment.
+You may also watch a video of how to use the new equipment here.
+How to use the new election equipment.

 You can contact the Voter & Elections Office via e-mail or phone.

-Nikki Painter, Chief Deputy Clerk Voter & Elections
+Shaun Pacetti, Deputy Clerk Voter & Elections

-Jenny Hughes, Deputy Clerk Voter & Elections
+Kevin Carden, Deputy Clerk Voter & Elections

 Frequently Asked Questions